Skip to main content

 Open – Partially Addressed

 We reported that NIH had delayed its plans for issuing its guidance for staff to implement the Data Management and Sharing Policy (DMS Policy) several times since July 2021.
 In February 2023, NIH issued the guidance, along with an associated list of checklist questions that program and grants management officials must complete to assess compliance with the DMS Policy, and an optional decision support tool for NIH program staff.
 In December 2023, NIH stated that these resources were being continually revised to ensure they are timely and clearly communicate to staff their responsibilities in implementing the DMS Policy.
 NIH also stated it was in the process of implementing the DMS Policy in the Research Performance Progress Report, with a target completion date of May 2024.
 The agency noted that it would then update the associated, non-competing checklists to implement the DMS and genomic data sharing policy compliance for continuation awards.
-We will continue to monitor the status of NIH's actions to address this recommendation.
+The agency provided an update in August 2024.
+We are currently reviewing the documentation and will update the status of the recommendation appropriately.

 National Institutes of Health The NIH Director should ensure that NIH reassesses its data science competency and staffing needs periodically.
 (Recommendation 3)